borisdev/research/ZKML-PID/README.md

-# ZKML will be a new layer for enterprise web applications
+# ZKML will be a new layer for enterprise web applications that will depend on PID

-In five years enterprise applications wll start using a new blockchain layer to get PID (personal information data) in order to train machine learning models to solve the precision, perosnalized prediction problem.

 Imagine you can help your family by getting answers to these life changing questions.